Hasakah: Hasakah Security Box

-The Hasakah "Security Box" was a Syrian government enclave within Al-Hasakah, established in August 2016.
+The Hasakah "Security Box" was a Syrian government enclave within Hasakah, established in August 2016.
 It contained a prison, immigration office, mayor's palace, police headquarters, and local army command center.

 Following the capture of the city from ISIS in 2015, government forces controlled 25% of the city while the YPG controlled 75%.

 On August 16, 2016, a small skirmish erupted into the Second Battle of al-Hasakah between the Asayish alongside the YPG and the Syrian government.
 After a week-long battle, Kurdish fighters secured control of over 95% of the city.
 Russia mediated a ceasefire that was put into place on August 23, 2016, according to which only police officers and interior ministry forces were allowed to return to the "Security Box" to protect the government's department buildings.

 In July 2018, the Syrian Army raised the Syrian flag over the Al-Nashwa District, which was previously controlled by the YPG and the Asayish security forces in the city of Hasakah.
 However, in September through November 2019, Asayish forces were still present in al-Nashwa district and able to make arrests.

-In January 2021, government controlled parts of Al-Hasakah and Qamishli, came under siege by the Asayish due to disputes with the Damascus government.
+In January 2021, government-controlled parts of Al-Hasakah and Qamishli, came under siege by the Asayish due to disputes with the Damascus government.

-In March 2023, the US conducted retaliation strikes against IRCG forces in the city, after a drone attack which killed a US contractor.
+In March 2023, the US conducted retaliation strikes against IRGC forces in the city, after a drone attack which killed a US contractor.

 In August 2024, the SDF imposed another week-long siege on the enclave in retaliation for cross-border attacks by tribal militias on SDF positions in Deir ez-Zor, originating from government-controlled areas.
 The siege was once again lifted through Russian mediation efforts.

-Fall of the Assad Regime
+After the fall of the Assad regime

 The city came under full control of the Kurdish forces on December 6–7, 2024 after the fall of the Assad Regime.
-Ba'athist Syrian forces handed over control of the remaining territory with no resistance.
+Ba'athist Syrian forces handed over control of the remaining territory to the Syrian Democratic Forces (SDF) with no resistance.

+Following the 2026 northeastern Syria offensive, the Syrian transitional government forces entered the city on 2 February as part of a ceasefire agreement.